Skip to main content

 The output table is created by the operation that you run.
 For an example, see the sections in "View the Output Table" below.

-Input Table Columns for PII Resolution (Without Deconfliction)
+Input Table Columns for PII Resolution

-The standard PII resolution process (without deconfliction configured) passes the data through a privacy filter which removes the PII and reswizzles the table.
+The standard PII resolution process passes the data through a privacy filter which removes the PII and reswizzles the table.
 Because of this, any attributes you need to keep associated with the identifier need to be included in the input table.
 For more information, see the "Privacy Filter" section below.

 Note